Ifthekhar1342/AI-ML-based-project-works/AI Prediction/README.md

 ## Project workflow
 The code of this project [![Open In Colab](https://colab.research.google.com/drive/1GciPX32je-ByT1K6bG9nM36BGGeoGIg3)](https://colab.research.google.com/drive/1GciPX32je-ByT1K6bG9nM36BGGeoGIg3)
 <p align="justify">
-The implementation is utilized to build a generative model, which is capable of learning latent space of 3D CAD models.
+The implementation is utilized to build a generative model, which is capable of learning the latent space of 3D CAD models.
 This process includes:

 ### Step 01: Data Preprocessing
 The 3D meshes (in .off format) are converted into voxel grids by allowing the neural network to process spatial data.
-The "Encoder" compresses the 3D input into a low-dimensional latent vector and a "Decoder" attempts to reconstruct the original 3D shape from this vector.
+The "Encoder" compresses the 3D input into a low-dimensional latent vector, and the "Decoder" attempts to reconstruct the original 3D shape from this vector.

 ### Step 02: Reconstruction
-A Variational Autoencoder (VAE) model is trained to minimize the difference between the input object and it's reconstructed part.
+A Variational Autoencoder (VAE) model is trained to minimize the difference between the input object and its reconstructed part.

 ### Step 03: Morphing
 The decoder generates 3D CAD shapes by interpolating between two points in the latent space through a visual transition.